-- (a) The Holder must submit its draft report(s) on all monitoring conducted under this IHA within 90 calendar days of the completion of monitoring or 60 calendar days prior to the requested issuance of any subsequent IHA for construction activity at the same location, whichever comes first.
+- (a) The Holder must submit its draft annual reports on all monitoring conducted under this IHA within 90 calendar days of the completion of monitoring or 60 calendar days prior to the requested issuance of any subsequent IHA for construction activity at the same location, whichever comes first.
 A final report must be prepared and submitted within 30 calendar days following receipt of any NMFS comments on the draft report.
-If no comments are received from NMFS within 30 calendar days of receipt of the draft report, the report shall be considered final. - (b) All draft and final monitoring reports must be submitted to PR.ITP.MonitoringReports@noaa.gov and itp.davis@noaa.gov. - (c) The marine mammal report must contain the informational elements described in the Monitoring Plan and, at minimum, must include: - (i) Dates and times (begin and end) of all marine mammal monitoring; - (ii) Construction activities occurring during each daily observation period, including:
+If no comments are received from NMFS within 30 calendar days of receipt of the draft report, the report shall be considered final. - (b) The Holder must submit monthly reports on all monitoring conducted under this IHA by the 15th day of the month following the reporting period.
+Monthly reports must include all elements listed in 6(d), with the exception of 6(d)(viii). - (c) All draft and final monitoring reports must be submitted to PR.ITP.MonitoringReports@noaa.gov and itp.davis@noaa.gov. - (d) The annual marine mammal report must contain the informational elements described in the Monitoring Plan and, at minimum, must include: - (i) Dates and times (begin and end) of all marine mammal monitoring; - (ii) Construction activities occurring during each daily observation period, including:

-- A. The number and type of piles that were driven and the method (e.g., impact, vibratory, down-the-hole); and - B. Total duration of driving time for each pile (vibratory driving) and number of strikes for each pile (impact driving). - (iii) PSO locations during marine mammal monitoring; - (iv) Environmental conditions during monitoring periods (at beginning and end of PSO shift and whenever conditions change significantly), including Beaufort sea state and any other relevant weather conditions including cloud cover, fog, sun glare, and overall visibility to the horizon, and estimated observable distance; - (v) Upon observation of a marine mammal, the following information: - A. Name of PSO who sighted the animal(s) and PSO location and activity at time of sighting; - B. Time of sighting; - C. Identification of the animal(s) (e.g., genus/species, lowest possible taxonomic level, or unidentified), PSO confidence in identification, and the composition of the group if there is a mix of species; - D. Distance and location of each observed marine mammal relative to the pile being driven for each sighting; - E. Estimated number of animals (min/max/best estimate); - F. Estimated number of animals by cohort (adults, juveniles, neonates, group composition, etc.); - G. Animal's closest point of approach and estimated time spent within the harassment zone: - H. Description of any marine mammal behavioral observations (e.g., observed behaviors such as feeding or traveling), including an assessment of behavioral responses thought to have resulted from the activity (e.g., no response or changes in behavioral state such as ceasing feeding, changing direction, flushing, or breaching);
+- A. The number and type of piles that were driven and the method (e.g., impact, vibratory, down-the-hole); and - B. Total duration of driving time for each pile (vibratory driving) and number of strikes for each pile (impact driving). - (iii) PSO locations during marine mammal monitoring; - (iv) Environmental conditions during monitoring periods (at beginning and end of PSO shift and whenever conditions change significantly), including Beaufort sea state and any other relevant weather conditions including cloud cover, fog, sun glare, and overall visibility to the horizon, and estimated observable distance; - (v) Upon observation of a marine mammal, the following information: - A. Name of PSO who sighted the animal(s) and PSO location and activity at time of sighting; - B. Time of sighting; - C. Identification of the animal(s) (e.g., genus/species, lowest possible taxonomic level, or unidentified), PSO confidence in identification, and the composition of the group if there is a mix of species; - D. Distance and location of each observed marine mammal relative to the pile being driven for each sighting; - E. Estimated number of animals (min/max/best estimate); - F. Estimated number of animals by cohort (adults, juveniles, neonates, group composition, etc.); - G. Animal's closest point of approach and estimated time spent within the harassment zone; - H. Description of any marine mammal behavioral observations (e.g., observed behaviors such as feeding or traveling), including an assessment of behavioral responses thought to have resulted from the activity (e.g., no response or changes in behavioral state such as ceasing feeding, changing direction, flushing, or breaching); - (vi) Number of marine mammals detected within the harassment zones, by species, including a comparison between visual detections in the near-field and acoustic detections in the far-field; and